Loading...

 Q How have religious shares changed since 1991?

-Islam has grown from 62% (1991) to 69.6% (2020), while Christianity has declined from 35% to 27%.
-Buddhism has remained stable at ~6%.
+Islam has grown from 62% (1991) to 69.6% (2020), while Christianity has declined from 35% to 24.7%.
+Buddhism has edged down to about 5%.
 The shift reflects migration patterns: Muslim migrants (Filipino and Indonesian) have arrived faster than Christian migrants.
 However, natural increase rates are now equalising, so further growth in Islam may slow.

 Sources & References 4 sources